Forum-App-web-module/E-learning-App/README.md

 ###  Authentication

 - **User Registration**
   - Students and teachers can register using their email and password.
-Teachers receive verification links and await admin approval.
+Teachers receive email verification links as well as await admin approval.
 - **User Login**
   - Email and password-based login returns a JWT token.
 Supports OAuth2 login via Google.
 - **Google Authentication**